Jimb0nda/ChannelProcessingSystem/README.md

 Channels are arrays of data and are denoted with a capital letter, e.g. Y.  Metrics and parameters are scalars and are denoted with a lowercase letter, e.g. m.
 Note that b is the only metric in the above example.
 X, m and c are known.

-Can you design and implement a flexible and generic system for processing channel data using the above functions?
-Feel free to use a language of your choice.

 From the channels.txt and parameters.txt files provided, what is the value of the metric b?